April 28, 2022

 • competitive (e.g. a rating/scoring system)

-The cascade mechanism is effective for suppliers to engage with each other throughout various tiers of the supply chain to adopt emissions reduction targets.
+The cascade mechanism is effective for suppliers to engage with each other throughout various tiers of the supply chain to adopt upstream emissions reduction targets.

 How can Net0 help to collaborate with suppliers?